 Our last film of the day was Synchronicity, a strange addition to the bill as it was not really a horror film.
 A sci-fi noir, reminiscent of films such as Tron and Blade Runner, but with a feel of confusion such as in Memento, Synchronicity was a nice change of pace from the usual blood and gore of the more regular horror films.
 We loved how the story unfolded, although were left slightly confused at the end….

 This was our breaking point for day three, but as we headed home, the festival continued with screenings of Deathgasm, and We Are Still Here.

 We get a strong impression that horror comedy Deathgasm went down rather well with the audience, and that We Are Still Here, an ode to 70’s Italian horror.

 — Grave Misdemeanours (@GMisdemeanours) October 4, 2015

-Only one more day of Grimmfest left, we can’t believe it’s been 3 days already, I guess time really does fly when you’re having fun 🙂Thank you for reading!
-GirlGeekUpNorth x
+Only one more day of Grimmfest left, we can’t believe it’s been 3 days already, I guess time really does fly when you’re having fun 🙂Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter